 This blog isn’t about the mechanisms of weight loss.
-If you want to know more about how energy balance works I suggest you read these two blogs here (Why calories do count, and The 3,500 kcals myth).
+If you want to know more about how energy balance works I suggest you read this blog here (The 3,500 kcals myth).
 The reason I am writing a ‘diet’ blog and not addressing the concept of calories in versus calories out or macronutrient manipulation is because, as important as it is to understand these mechanisms, it’s not the most important aspect of getting started on a diet.
 The chances are that you already know that to lose weight you effectively need to eat less and move more, it ain’t rocket science.
 I’m willing to bet the reason you find it hard to start a diet is more complex than that and more to do with your own levels of resistance, fear or anxiety.

 With that in mind here are a few things to consider before setting off on the journey of better health and fitness and, of course, fat loss.

 You have to seriously contemplate this question and don’t take another step forward until you can honestly answer it in the affirmative.
 You see, in order to become the version of yourself that you want to be it’s necessary to change the version of yourself that you are right now.
 You are considering going on a diet to lose weight, this means that you are currently overweight...
 God I’m good at this!
 This means that you need to consider how you got overweight in the first place.
 I can pretty much guarantee you that it’s because you have gone some time, possibly years, eating a bit too much and moving too infrequently, but why?
 You see, this is the bit that most people miss.
 Yeah, eat less move more, lose weight simples, right?
 If it was really that simple how come you’re not doing it?